eager-dev/eagerx/docs/guide/developer_guide/node/engine_node.rst

   :alt: alternate text
   :figclass: align-center

-  In this section we will discuss the concept of a :mod:`~eagerx.core.entities.EngineNode`.
+  In this section we will discuss the concept of a :class:`~eagerx.core.entities.EngineNode`.
-  In the engine nodes, we create an implementation of actuators and sensors for a specific :mod:`~eagerx.core.entities.Bridge`.
+  In the engine nodes, we create an implementation of actuators and sensors for a specific :class:`~eagerx.core.entities.Bridge`.
-  The :mod:`~eagerx.core.entities.EngineNode` can be added to an :mod:`~eagerx.core.graph_engine.EngineGraph`.
+  The :class:`~eagerx.core.entities.EngineNode` can be added to an :class:`~eagerx.core.graph_engine.EngineGraph`.

 OdeInput
 ########

-First we will define an :mod:`~eagerx.core.entities.EngineNode` for setting the input for the *OdeBridge*.
+First we will define an :class:`~eagerx.core.entities.EngineNode` for setting the input for the *OdeBridge*.
-We can do this by using the :mod:`~eagerx.core.entities.EngineNode` base class.
+We can do this by using the :class:`~eagerx.core.entities.EngineNode` base class.
-For the :mod:`~eagerx.core.entities.EngineNode` base class, there are four abstract methods:
+For the :class:`~eagerx.core.entities.EngineNode` base class, there are four abstract methods:

 * :func:`~eagerx.core.entities.EngineNode.spec`, here we will specify the parameters of *OdeInput*.
 * :func:`~eagerx.core.entities.EngineNode.initialize`, here we will specify how the *OdeInput* node is initialized.